South China Sea: Etymology

-In China, it is called the South Sea, (南海 (Nánhǎi)), and in Vietnam the East Sea, Biển Đông.
-In Malaysia, Indonesia and the Philippines, it was long called the South China Sea (Dagat Timog Tsina, Laut China Selatan), with the part within Philippine territorial waters often called the "Luzon Sea", Dagat Luzon, by the Philippines.
+In China, it is referred to as the South Sea, (南海 (Nánhǎi)), and in Vietnam the East Sea, Biển Đông.
+In Malaysia, Indonesia, and the Philippines, it was long known as the South China Sea (Dagat Timog Tsina, Laut China Selatan), with the part within Philippine territorial waters often called the "Luzon Sea", Dagat Luzon, by the Philippines.

 However, following an escalation of the Spratly Islands dispute in 2011, various Philippine government agencies started using the name West Philippine Sea.
-A Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) spokesperson said that the sea to the east of the Philippines will continue to be called the Philippine Sea.
+A Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) spokesperson stated that the sea to the east of the Philippines will continue to be called the Philippine Sea.
 In September 2012, Philippine President Benigno Aquino III signed Administrative Order No. 29, mandating that all government agencies use the name West Philippine Sea to refer to the parts of South China Sea within the Philippines exclusive economic zone, including the Luzon Sea as well as the waters around, within and adjacent to the Kalayaan Island Group and Bajo de Masinloc, and tasked the National Mapping and Resource Information Authority to use the name in official maps.

-In July 2017, to assert its sovereignty, Indonesia renamed the northern reaches of its exclusive economic zone in the South China Sea as the North Natuna Sea, which is located north of the Indonesian Natuna Islands, bordering southern Vietnam exclusive economic zone, corresponding to southern end of South China Sea.
+In July 2017, to assert its sovereignty, Indonesia renamed the northern reaches of its exclusive economic zone in the South China Sea as the North Natuna Sea, which is located north of the Indonesian Natuna Islands, and borders the southern Vietnam exclusive economic zone, corresponding to the southern end of the South China Sea.
 The Natuna Sea is located south of Natuna Island within Indonesian territorial waters.
-Therefore, Indonesia has named two seas that are portions of South China Sea; the Natuna Sea located between Natuna Islands and the Lingga and Tambelan Archipelagos, and the North Natuna Sea located between the Natuna Islands and Cape Cà Mau on the southern tip of the Mekong Delta in Vietnam.
-There has been no agreement between China and Indonesia on what has been called the Natuna waters dispute, with China being ambiguous as to the southern limit of its area of interest.
+Therefore, Indonesia has named two seas that are portions of the South China Sea: the Natuna Sea, located between the Natuna Islands and the Lingga and Tambelan Archipelagos, and the North Natuna Sea, located between the Natuna Islands and Cape Cà Mau on the southern tip of the Mekong Delta in Vietnam.
+There has been no agreement between China and Indonesia regarding the so-called the Natuna waters dispute, with China remaining ambiguous about the southern limit of its area of interest.